Keyboard shortcuts

 Outer Contour:

-• An outer contour is a sequence of points ordered in a clockwise direction.
+• An outer contour is a sequence of points ordered in a counterclockwise direction.

 • The outer contour defines the external boundary of a shape, enclosing the exterior space.